 Not confident on twisting those bow string threads?
 Don’t have a friend to help you mark the spot?
 Don’t worry – here are more tips on those particular peep sight installation bits.

-- No to Bow String Tension – make use of your bow press to release the bow string’s tension.
+- Lower Bow String Tension – make use of your bow press to release the bow string’s tension.
 You are doing this to properly install the peep sight!

 - Marking the Bow String – using some serving material, knot some around the string.
 Draw to check the string’s alignment.
 Make some adjustments until the serving knot now centers to your line of sight.
 Once it centers, mark that spot.